-- Jurisdictional means of dispute settlement between subjects of international law carried out by arbitrators chosen by the parties, based on international law, the result of which is expressed in a binding decision called a judgment or arbitral award. - It is the oldest jurisdictional dispute settlement procedure. - Over time, arbitration has been applied not only to disputes between States but also to disputes between States and other subjects of international law, in particular international organizations. - Agreement of 26 June 1947 concerning the Headquarters of the United Nations, concluded between the United States and the UN, which establishes, in Article 21, the obligation to have recourse to arbitration to settle disputes which may arise between the Parties. - Arbitration between States and other actors who do not have the status of subjects of international law, such as individuals (natural or legal persons), has also acquired a growing presence in international practice. - Arbitration is currently undergoing a process of increasing revitalization, particularly in financial, territorial and environmental disputes.
+- Jurisdictional means of dispute settlement between subjects of international law carried out by arbitrators chosen by the parties, based on international law, the result of which is expressed in a binding decision called a judgment or arbitral award. - It is the oldest jurisdictional dispute settlement procedure. - Over time, arbitration has been applied not only to disputes between states but also to disputes between states and other subjects of international law, in particular international organizations. - Agreement of 26 June 1947 concerning the Headquarters of the United Nations, concluded between the United States and the UN, which establishes, in Article 21, the obligation to have recourse to arbitration to settle disputes which may arise between the parties. - Arbitration between states and other actors who do not have the status of subjects of international law, such individuals or legal entities, has also acquired a growing presence in international practice. - Arbitration is currently undergoing a process of increasing revitalization, particularly in financial, territorial, and environmental disputes.